1. Purpose and Objectives

 Folio 8 – Not applicable

-Folio 9 – To be completed.
+Folio 9 – Not applicable as these will be provided as part of the online application process.
 If also applying for final review the applicant should ensure that the final review submission indicates that he/she is applying for promotion so that referees can cover both confirmation and promotion.

 5.3.4 Teacher evaluation forms

 University approved teacher evaluations (TEVALs/SECaT) must be submitted for all courses to which a substantial teaching contribution has been made during at least the three most recent semesters.
-Course evaluations are also encouraged, particularly where the applicant is the course coordinator (TEDI can supply evaluations as PDF documents upon request, back to the year 2000).
+Course evaluations are also encouraged, particularly where the applicant is the course coordinator.
+Staff have access to their own SECaTs back to the year 2010 (refer to http://www.tedi.uq.edu.au/student-evaluation-of-course-and-teacher.
+TEDI can supply evaluations as PDF documents upon request, prior to this time, back to the year 2000.

-The Head will also nominate referees on Form E - Nomination of Referees for Continuing Appointment and Promotion, which the Head sends directly to the relevant email address in Section 10 of this procedure.
+The Head will also nominate referees on Form E - Head's Nomination of Referees for Continuing Appointment and Promotion, which the Head submits to the relevant HR Manager via the appropriate email address listed in Section 10 .

 5.4 Nomination of referees